-Provisions are made for liabilities, the timing and amount of which is uncertain.
+Provisions are made for liabilities where the timing and amount is uncertain.
 The amounts and timing of cash flows relating to these liabilities are based on management estimates.

-2. Turnover, operating costs and operating surplus by class of business
+2. Turnover, cost of sales, operating costs and operating surplus by class of business